jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > […]

 You just add the participant code at the end or beginning of each line.
-It is not the most exiting work but it can be done quickly – Copy the current coder in the computer's clipboard (STRG+C), place the cursor with the [arrow keys](http://en.wikipedia.org/wiki/Arrow_keys) and the [end](http://en.wikipedia.org/wiki/End_key)/ [home](http://en.wikipedia.org/wiki/Home_key) keys and paste the code (STRG+V).
+It is not the most exiting work, but it can be done quickly – Copy the current code (like »P1«) in the computer's clipboard (STRG+C), place the cursor with the [arrow keys](http://en.wikipedia.org/wiki/Arrow_keys) and the [end](http://en.wikipedia.org/wiki/End_key)/ [home](http://en.wikipedia.org/wiki/Home_key) keys and paste the code (STRG+V).

 ![Annotating data in a wordprocessor](images/commentsAnalysis.png)

 ### Annotate your notes

-After you added your participant codes you can start to review and to annotate your notes in order to find possible interpretations, themes and meaning behind the observations and utterances.
+After you added your participant codes, you can start to review and to annotate your notes in order to find possible interpretations, themes and meaning behind the observations and utterances.

 This will help you to get familiar with the data and to derive meaningful themes and insights later.

-Annotations  can be full sentences as well as short list of words.
+Annotations  can be full sentences, as well as short list of words.
-Usually they concern a line in the transcript but naturally you can comment on whole sections or just at words, too.
+Usually, they concern a line in the transcript but naturally you can comment on whole sections or just at words, too.

 > - It is hard to know what exactly the client wants, because I don’t talk directly to the client –  P2 **ANNOTATION: indirectness, division of tasks, friction, »I need to know the client«.**